Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

     - `KafkaDataAdapter.java` implements the Data Adapter publishing the simulated flights information;
     - `ConsumerLoop.java` implements a consumer loop for the Kafka service retrieving the messages to be pushed into the Lightstreamer server.

+As per the Metadata adapter the demo relies on the basic functionalities provided by the ready made  [LiteralBasedProvider Metadata Adapter](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter).

 ## Build and Install

 To build and install your own version of these adapters you have two options: